 Droplets are not only suitable for bacteria: this video shows filamentous fungi developing very nicely inside the droplets.

-Our platform is the result of our unique knowledge in microfluidics associated with our deep knowledge of culturomics: depending on the type of microorganisms we work/look for, we adapt cultivation conditions exquisitely to the microorganisms under investigation.
+Our platform is the result of our unique knowledge in microfluidics, combined with our deep knowledge of culturomics: we can adapt cultivation conditions exquisitely to the microorganisms under investigation.
 We can even grow microalgae!

 Once generated, each one of those droplets is ready to serve as a lab bench bioreactor.

-Thanks to our patented technologies, Biomillenia can interact with the droplets.
-We design and implement microbiological essays, at very high throughput: this video is a slow motion, actual droplets flow is more than 200 times faster!
+Thanks to our patented technologies, Biomillenia can interact with the droplets and design and implement microbiological essays, at very high throughput: this is a slow-motion video; actual droplet flow is more than 200 times faster!

-Inhibition assays require the co-culture of organisms Then a good option is to generate a first set of droplets with the agonist and a second one with the anti-agonist (ex: the microbes extracted from a microbiome sample), incubate them separately and then merge the 2 sets of droplets.
+Inhibition assays require the co-culture of organisms Then a good option is to generate a first set of droplets with the agonist and a second one with the anti-agonist (eg: microbes extracted from a microbiome sample), incubate them separately and then merge the 2 sets of droplets.

 Using microfluidics, we can generate 2000 co-cultures per second!